-If at any time you get an eery feeling that your LEI code provider regards you as a commodity that they can possibly resell to a third party, then you need to beware.
+If you get an eery feeling that your LEI code provider regards you as a commodity that they can possibly resell to a third party, then you should look for a different provider.

-Why you shouldn’t choose the cheapest LEI code
+Why you shouldn’t go for the cheapest LEI code

 It's tempting to go for the cheapest LEI code you can find.
-But there are several reasons why it is not a good idea to buy the cheapest LEI code: some providers offer cheap LEI codes just to attract new customers, after which they increase the price significantly.
+But there are several reasons why this is not a good idea: some providers offer cheap LEI codes to attract new customers, and then increase their prices significantly.
 They may also resell your LEI code to another LEI provider.

-It is very important that you ensure that you do not pay for a longer validity period with a cheap LEI code provider that suddenly dissolves or goes bankrupt and that your LEI provider does not resell your information to a third party.
+It is very important that you ensure that you do not pay for a longer validity period with a cheap LEI code provider that suddenly folds or goes bankrupt, and that your LEI provider does not resell your information to a third party.

-Beware of offers of a cheap or free LEI number
+Beware of offers of cheap or free LEI numbers

 How do you know if an LEI code provider is in imminent danger of going bankrupt?
 You can check this by looking up the company in your local business register (e.g., U.S. SECURITIES AND EXCHANGE COMMISSION in US or GOV.UK in the UK).
 But there are other, less time-consuming ways of feeling out a provider.
 If you are offered an LEI code at a price that is significantly below the average market price, then this in itself is a red flag.
 And if a provider starts offering free LEI codes - as we have recently seen examples of - then you really need to watch out.